What to Do in Hawaii When it Rains: 39 Activities on Maui, Oahu, Kauai, & Hawaii

 Hawaii When It Rains: Planning Your Vacation

-Don’t let the chance of rain spoil your Hawaii trip planning or your vacation.
-Hawaii is lush and tropical thanks to the rain.
+Don’t let the chance of rain spoil your Hawaii trip planning or vacation.
+Hawaii is lush and tropical, thanks to the rain.

-Most rains are quick showers that are warm.
-Tours will continue, beach days are not ruined, and the luau will continue.
+Most rains are quick, warm showers.
+Tours will continue, beach days will not be ruined, and the luau will continue.

-There is a higher probability of an all-day rain or an all-week storm in the winter.
+In the winter, there is a higher probability of an all-day rain or an all-week storm.
 November, December, and January are historically the wettest months in Hawaii.

-For more trip-planning resources and perfectly planned excursion days around Hawaii, check out our Wayfinder itineraries.
+Check out our Wayfinder itineraries for more trip-planning resources and perfectly planned excursion days around Hawaii.
 Your family or travel partner will be impressed with your planning skills!